stijn-dejongh/lovecraft_public_domain/manuscript/whisperer_in_darkness.md

 I have read with great interest the Brattleboro Reformer's reprint (Apr.
 23, '28) of your letter on the recent stories of strange bodies seen floating in our flooded streams last fall, and on the curious folklore they so well agree with.
-It is easy to see why an outlander would take the position you take, and even why  "Pendrifter " agrees with you.
+It is easy to see why an outlander would take the position you take, and even why  _"Pendrifter"_ agrees with you.
 That is the attitude generally taken by educated persons both in and out of Vermont, and was my own attitude as a young man (I am now 57) before my studies, both general and in Davenport's book, led me to do some exploring in parts of the hills hereabouts not usually visited.